Student transfers to WMU for cultural exchange, plans trips to three countries

 She came back home 14 weeks later and immediately began thinking about her next trip while pursuing classes at community college.
 She enrolled at a state university near Detroit but couldn’t find the programmatic support she was seeking.

-“The opportunity to go out into the world and meet people on a global scale is an opportunity I couldn't pass up,” she said, chatting about her travels recently in the Student Center.
+“The opportunity to go out into the world and meet people on a global scale is an opportunity I couldn't pass up,” she says, while chatting about her travels recently in WMU's Student Center.

 Garrett started at Western this fall and leaves for Florence, Italy, in January to study Florentine culture at the Florence University of the Arts.

 Her hope is to stay in Europe through July and enroll in a summer archaeology field school abroad.
-She’s considering programs in Greece, Bulgaria or another Italian site.
+She’s considering programs in Greece, Bulgaria and another Italian site.

-Her plans don’t end there.
-She wants to study abroad in the fall of 2025 as well and is considering a program in Edinburgh, Scotland.
+Her plans don’t end there, however.
+She also wants to study abroad in the fall of 2025 and is considering a program in Edinburgh, Scotland.

 “I'll be studying abroad for 50 percent of my time spent enrolled at WMU,” she exclaims.
 “It’s part of my identity.
 There is a lot of potential for me out in the world, and I don’t want to miss out.”